mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-server-users/view-edit-user-account.md

 ### Permissions

-This indicates whether the user account has the Grafana administrator flag applied.
-If the flag is set to **Yes**, then the user is a Grafana server administrator.
+This indicates whether the user account has the Mosaicoo administrator flag applied.
+If the flag is set to **Yes**, then the user is a Mosaicoo server administrator.

 ![Server Admin Permissions section](/static/img/docs/manage-users/server-admin-permissions-7-3.png)